 Courses Recently Taught

-This first half of a yearlong course is focused on the self in a broader social context for students who are beginning the study of Spanish or who have had minimal exposure to the language.
+This first half of a yearlong course is focused on the self in a broader social context for students who are beginning the study of Spanish or have had minimal exposure to the language.
 The course offers the equivalent of conventional beginning and intermediate language study.
 The first semester's work comprises an introduction to Spanish as a spoken and written language.
 The work includes practice in understanding and using the spoken language.
 Written exercises and reading materials serve to reinforce communicative skills, build vocabulary and enhance discussion of the individual and community.
-This course includes required practice sessions with an apprentice teacher (AT), which will be scheduled at the beginning of the semester.
-Students enrolled in this course will be automatically added to SPAN 112Y for the spring semester.
+This course includes required practice sessions with a teaching assistant, which are scheduled at the beginning of the semester.
+Students enrolled in this course are automatically added to SPAN 112Y for the spring semester.
 No prerequisite.
 Offered every year.

 This second half of the yearlong intermediate-level language course builds on the concepts and skills addressed in the first semester, with a continued focus on language and culture for students who are interested in developing their ability to speak, read, write and understand Spanish.
-Students will be exposed to more complex Spanish grammar, while also expanding their vocabulary in context, using authentic materials similar to those of the first semester (including short novels, stories, essays, newspaper articles, films, television series, and songs).
-Students will produce more advanced analytic and creative writing assignments, and will be asked to actively discuss a range of challenging topics in class with increased proficiency (compared to fall semester).
-Like SPAN 213Y, this course includes required practice sessions with an apprentice teacher (AT), though the days and times for these may be different from the fall semester.
+Students are exposed to more complex Spanish grammar while also expanding their vocabulary in context, using authentic materials similar to those of the first semester (including short novels, stories, essays, newspaper articles, films, television series, and songs).
+Students produce more advanced analytic and creative writing assignments, and are asked to actively discuss a range of challenging topics in class with increased proficiency (compared to fall semester).
+Like SPAN 213Y, this course includes required practice sessions with a teaching assistant, though the days and times for these may be different from the fall semester.
 Prerequisite: SPAN 213Y or equivalent.
 Offered every year.

-Traditionally, Latin American and Spanish literatures are taught separately.
+Traditionally, Latin American and Iberian literatures are taught separately.
 However, in this course students are given the opportunity to study and analyze the similarities and rich connections between Spain and Latin America's artistic expressions (literature and visual arts) of the 19th and 20th centuries in order to better understand the overall evolution of artistic trends on both sides of the Atlantic.
-In this way, students will not only be able to observe the wide network of influential collaborations and conflicts among several intellectuals and artists of the Spanish speaking world, but they will also have the chance to explore many works by great authors of Spain and Latin America in a single course, such as: Miguel de Unamuno, Rubén Darío, Jorge Luis Borges, Salvador Dalí, Federico García Lorca, Luis Buñuel, Pablo Neruda and Octavio Paz.
+In this way, students not only can observe the wide network of influential collaborations and conflicts among several intellectuals and artists of the Spanish-speaking world, but also have the chance to explore many works by great authors of Spain and Latin America in a single course, such as Miguel de Unamuno, Rubén Darío, Jorge Luis Borges, Salvador Dalí, Federico García Lorca, Luis Buñuel, Pablo Neruda and Octavio Paz.
 The course is recommended for Spanish and international studies majors.
 Prerequisite: SPAN 321 or equivalent.
-Offered every three years.
+Generally offered every three years.

 This course examines the history, culture and literature of Argentina since the war of independence.
-Our study proceeds thematically and chronologically, focusing primarily on works that deal with the theme of nation building.
-We will examine an array of issues: early nation building, the theme of civilization against barbarism, the loss of the frontier and of innocence, the region's export-oriented agricultural economy, urbanization and industrialization, and dictatorships and revolutions as they are portrayed in a variety of representative works of literature.
-The course will focus on how particular Argentine communities experienced and responded to these processes.
-The course will include many of the most celebrated and influential works of Argentine literature.
+Our study proceeds thematically and chronologically, focusing primarily on works that deal with the theme of nation-building.
+We examine an array of issues: early nation-building, the theme of civilization against barbarism, the loss of the frontier and of innocence, the region's export-oriented agricultural economy, urbanization and industrialization, and dictatorships and revolutions as they are portrayed in a variety of representative works of literature.
+The course focuses on how particular Argentine communities experienced and responded to these processes.
+The course includes many of the most celebrated and influential works of Argentine literature.
 Prerequisite: SPAN 321 or equivalent.
 Generally offered every three years.

 This course examines the Latin American Gothic as a hybrid genre influenced by horror genres from Europe, the United States, Africa and Asia.
 Born out of the Romantic revolt against the Enlightenment, the Gothic novel articulated the hidden fears and desires of Victorian culture.
 In Latin America, writers and artists reworked the genre by including important literary traditions from the region.
-From the horror tales of Modernista Writers, to the Ghotic stories conceived in the midst of political or social violence in Central America and the Southern Cone, writers and artists used the genre to explore the conflicting realities of Latin America.
+From the horror tales of Modernista writers to the Gothic stories conceived in the midst of political or social violence in Central America and the Southern Cone, writers and artists used the genre to explore the conflicting realities of Latin America.
 Established as a genre during the late 19th century, the Latin American Gothic explores fears and desires of modernity and postmodernity, the anxiety of social contact, gender tensions and redefinition of gendered identity, and finally the dark side of globalization.
 Many works written during the most violent periods of Latin American history employed the Gothic as a way of processing the scars of social trauma.
-This course includes a variety of genres: short stories, novels, film and art and will cover different moments in Latin American history from the 19th to the 21st century.
-In addition, we will establish a transnational dialogue with some works from Spain.
-Prerequisite: SPAN 321 or permission of instructor.
+This course includes a variety of genres: short stories, novels, film and art, and covers different moments in Latin American history from the 19th to the 21st century.
+In addition, we establish a transnational dialogue with some works from Spain.
+Prerequisite: SPAN 321.